 AD-HIES is a rare primary immunodeficiency disorder, one of a group of disorders characterized by irregularities in the cell development and/or cell maturation process of the immune system.
 The immune system is divided into several components, the combined actions of which are responsible for defending against different infectious agents (i.e., invading microscopic life-forms [microorganisms]).
 The T cell system (cell-mediated immune response) contributes to fighting several viruses, some bacteria and yeast and fungi.
 The B cell system (humoral immune response) fights infection caused by other viruses and bacteria.
 It does so by secreting immune factors called antibodies (also known as immunoglobulins) into the fluid portion of the blood (serum) and body secretions (e.g., saliva).
 There are five classes of immunoglobulins (Ig) known as IgA, IgD, IgE, IgG, and IgM.
 Antibodies can directly kill microorganisms or coat them so they are more easily destroyed by white blood cells.
 (The white blood cells [leukocytes] are part of the body’s system of defenses, playing an essential role in protecting against infection as well as fighting infection once it occurs.)
 In addition, antibodies are produced following vaccination, contributing to protection from infectious diseases like polio, measles, and tetanus.

 Many individuals with AD-HIES have abnormally high levels of immunoglobulin IgE in the fluid portion of the blood (thus the term hyper IgE).
-Affected individuals often somewhat elevated numbers of certain white blood cells known as eosinophils in the body (eosinophilia).
+Affected individuals often have somewhat elevated numbers of certain white blood cells known as eosinophils in the body (eosinophilia).
 The exact reasons for the susceptibility to infection are not understood but a decreased production of the defense proteins interferon gamma and interleukin-17 plays a role.
+These proteins are important for the attraction and activation of white blood cells to sites of infection.
 Individuals with AD-HIES are susceptible to recurrent episodes of certain bacterial infections that may affect the skin and lungs.

 The first symptom of AD-HIES may be a dry, red flaky skin rash (eczema) that develops at birth or early during infancy.
 Itchiness (pruritis) may also occur.
 In addition, infants are particularly susceptible to bacterial infection, especially staphylococcal infections.
 Such infections may cause boils and pus-filled holes (abscesses) to form on the skin.
 These abscesses are referred to as “cold” abscesses because they lack the normal surrounding warmth and redness.
+This can be understood from the fact that few white blood cells are attracted to the site of infection.
 Abscesses may also be found on the bone behind the ear (mastoid), joints, gums, air passages in the lungs (bronchi), and in the lungs themselves.
 Affected infants may also have a persistent cough, infection of the sinuses (sinusitis), and recurrent middle ear infections (otitis media).

 Individuals with AD-HIES develop recurrent lung infections (pneumonia) most often caused by the bacteria Staphylococcus aureus, Streptococcus pneumoniae, and Haemophilus influenzae.
 Pneumonia eventually leads to the development of air-filled cavities within the lungs (pneumatoceles).
 Pneumatoceles are especially prone to infection with bacteria such as Pseudomonas aeruginosa and fungi such as Aspergillus fumigatus.